Your AI agent got stuck at 2am. It didn't know you were asleep.

 Teammate · Routed to Bob

-Your phone is the control plane
+Your phone is your command center

 Native iOS and Android apps with push notifications, home screen widgets, Apple Watch and Wear OS complications, and lock screen quick actions.
 When your agent needs a yes/no at 2am, it taps your wrist.
 When you wake up, your morning digest is waiting.